 Just like the Iditarod, running your own business means being prepared for the challenges you will face.
-I have been working in my field for over a decade and there are still circumstances I encounter for the first time.
+I have been working in my field for over a decade, and there are still circumstances I encounter for the first time.
 One of my favorite entrepreneurial quotes if from Sir Richard Branson “say yes and learn how to do it along the way.”
-As a business owner, you need to measure when the risk will be worth the reward.
+As a business owner, you need to measure when the risk is worth the reward.

 Imagine you are a musher preparing your sled for your first race.
 The nerves, the excitement, the promise of a new adventure.
 It is all incredibly thrilling but without the proper equipment and training your not going to make it to the finish line.
 Your sixteen dogs represent the various elements of your business that need to work together to help move you forward.
 These can be such elements as your business plan, marketing, funding, sales funnels, email opt-ins, products and services you offer, your customer service, your branding, etcetera.
 No one area working well will help you toward the finish line, they all have to work in conjunction with one another to enable you to reach your goals.

-Now let’s take a look at the items in your sled.
-These items should be your absolute essentials if you overload your sled your dogs can’t pull you, and if you don’t bring the essentials with you, you are just begging Murphey’s Law to have its way with your well-laid plans.
+Now let’s take a look at the items in your “sled.”
+These items should be your absolute essentials if you overload your sled your dogs can’t pull you to the finish line.
+However, if you don’t bring the essentials with you, you are just begging Murphey’s Law to have its way with your well-laid plans.
 Your essentials are the intangible elements of your business.
-Your drive, your determination to succeed, your work ethic and your integrity.
+Your drive, your determination to succeed, your work ethic, and your integrity.
 These are the items that you need to succeed.
 Without a sense of who you are and where you want to be you will never finish the race.
 You must always be able to follow the path you are on no matter how scary, bumpy, or winding.
-It is only once you have overcome those obstacles that you will be able to reflect and see just how far you have truly come.
+It is only once you have overcome those obstacles that you will be able to reflect and see just how far you have indeed come.
 Are you prepared to run your business Iditarod?

 Are you ready to level up your business?
-Enroll in my E-Course, Building Your Business Online Course and start building the business of your dreams today.
+Enroll in my E-Course, Building Your Business Online Course and turn your business goals into your daily reality.

 Cheers to Your Success!

-Is your business anything like the Iditarod?
+Is your business journey anything like the Iditarod?
 Please remember that I am sharing what I have learned in over a decade of helping small businesses grow and succeed.
 The opinions expressed in this blog are solely that of The Business Ref and should be considered as such.
-None of the opinions expressed within this blog should be taken as personalized advice.
-Always consult with your legal counsel prior to making any decisions regarding your business.
+None of the views expressed within this blog should be taken as personalized advice.
+Always consult with your legal counsel before making any decisions regarding your business.
 Remember, sharing is caring.
 If you have found this blog helpful, please share it with someone.